quorten/quorten-blog1/_posts/2019-11-29-key-ctrlr-hw.md

   whole older or whole newer copy of the same bufer.
 However, this also requires one extra buffer entry to preserve consistency for the very first and last elements.

+* Further simplifications on memory buffers.
+Actualy, you don't even need the offset trick to go from three memory buffers to just two.
+  In the three buffer case, rather than storing the newly scanned keys to the buffer and comparing them on the next cycle, we can immediately compare them on the same cycle we are storing them.
+  This allows us to get by with only two buffers and without any offset trick.
+But additionally, with latch register style memory discipline, we can prime the new value during the same cycle we are reading the old value, which allows us to get by with only one "latch-style" memory buffer for the old keyboard state.

 ### Running the UART off an independent clock